hchiam/draw-with-mouse-and-spacebar/README.md

 Alternate live demo: <https://draw-with-mouse-and-spacebar.surge.sh>

+Or just run this in your browser console, or as a bookmarklet: <https://github.com/hchiam/draw-with-mouse-and-spacebar/blob/master/jamboardRemap.js>

 You can also toggle drawing with any of these keys: Ctrl, Command, Enter.

 ## Local development: